psvineet/web-directory-search/README.md

 ## 📜 License

-This project is open-source and free for educational and personal use.
+This project is open-source under MIT License.

 ---